jonnew/cyclops/MANUAL.md

-**Cyclops** is a high-power LED driver that enables precise control of light power for optogenetic stimulation.
+**Cyclops** is a high-power LED/laser diode driver that enables precise control of light power.
 The circuit was developed by Jon Newman while in Steve Potter's lab at Georgia Tech in order to complete his thesis work, which required the delivery of ultra-precise, continuously time-varying light waveforms for optogenetic stimulation \[1,2\].
 This was, and still is, not possible with commercial hardware for optogenetic stimulation.
 Since its first use, the circuit has been improved in terms of speed, precision, programmability, and ease of use.
 This document provides construction, usage, and performance documentation for the Cyclops LED driver.
 This document evolves with the repository.
 To view old revisions, checkout tags or old commits using their SHA.

 <img src="./resources/cyclops_cartoon.png" width="300" />